Navigation - Back link

 Do not pre-populate if the information is no longer valid, or when pre-populating would be a major safety or security concern.
 This is to comply with WCAG 2.2 success criterion 3.3.7 Redundant Entry (W3C).

-Consider where you put the back link.
-Do not put it close to other links or buttons where it might distract users from what they need to do.
-Also think about people who use a screen reader.
+If you put the back link in a different position, do not put it close to other links or buttons where it might distract users from what they need to do.
+Also think about people who use a screen reader: is the page read out in a logical order?

 You can render the back link as a button element if necessary in order to post form data back to the previous page.

-Open this button back link example in new window
+Open this button back link example in a new tab

 Copy button back link code